slu-soc5650/syllabus/docs/intro.md

 There are two core documents and resources for this course.
 This **Syllabus** sets out core expectations and policies for the course - i.e. what is *required* for this course.
 It includes a **Reading List** that contains topics, readings (both required and optional), and assignment due dates for each week.
 Once the semester starts, these documents will only be updated if a schedule change is necessary.

-In addition to these documents, regular updates will be provided on the [**course website**](https://slu-soc5650.github.io).
+In addition to these documents, regular updates will be provided on [**Canvas**](https://canvas.slu.edu).
 Each class meeting will have a corresponding page on the site that includes links to handouts, YouTube videos, sample code, and additional descriptions of concepts covered in class.
 If bugs or issues arise, they will be documented along with solutions here as well.
-Please check the website regularly for updates and new content.
+We'll also use Canvas for sending out announcements, to host a class message board for questions, and for sharing grades with you all.
+Please check Canvas regularly for updates and new content.

 ## Readings